jackhebda/Assessment2/README.md

 \connect exam
 create table riskfactor(
 zipcode integer primary key,
-riskfactor varchar(1)
+risk_factor varchar(1)
 );
 \q

-You may need to restart the app by docker restart exam_app_1
+You may need to restart the app by:

+docker restart exam_app_1